SebBuchelt/georef_webcam/Parameters.md

 ### Image file
 An RGB image is required, all formats supported by [Pillow](https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html) can be used.<br />
-So far .jpg, .png & .tif files have been projected successfully.
+So far .jpg, .png & .tif files have been tested & projected successfully.

 ### DEM file
 `PRACTISE` requires a DEM in cartesian coordinates in the ASCII-Grid format.
 If this is not the case, `georef_webcam` generates this data from the provided input.
 If the DEM needs to be projected to a cartesian Coordinate Reference System (CRS), the EPSG number of it is asked from the user. <br />
 Additionally, the spatial resolution of the DEM can be resampled.
 We recommend to do so (e.g to 50 or 100m), if a large area is covered by the image and the projection parameters are not accurately known.
 It is faster to run the projection estimations on the DEM with lower spatial resolution.
 As soon as the projection accuracy is satisfying, you can change the DEM path variable in the dictionary to the one with full resolution.
-Use the option to edit the dictionary for that ([here](https://github.com/SebBuchelt/georef_webcam/blob/master/README.md#projection)).
+Use the option to edit the dictionary for that (see [here](https://github.com/SebBuchelt/georef_webcam/blob/master/README.md#projection)).

 ### GCP file (optional)
-Ground Control Points (GCPs) can be used to optimize the projection with the DDS optimization, which is incorporated into `PRACTISE`.
+Ground Control Points (GCPs) can be used to optimize the projection with the Dynamically Dimensioned Search (DDS) optimization, which is incorporated into `PRACTISE`.
 See [Example](https://github.com/SebBuchelt/aux_data/blob/master/GCP_example.gcp.txt) for the required txt-file formatting.
 <br /> <br />

 ## Projection Parameters
-After inserting the directories to the input files, the parameters required for the projection procedure are collected.
-Those parameters can be accounted into 4 different groups:
+After inserting the directories to the required input, the parameters for the projection procedure are collected.
+Those parameters can be divided in 4 different groups:
 - camera position
 - camera orientation
 - sensor parameters